awlondon/d9l294il0oqy-dqr3/docs/tech/AI_GM_system_architecture.md

 **AI-GM is a Phase 2+ enhancement.
 The store can operate fully without it; this system will be layered onto the existing Workstation & Ordering System once economics and tech maturity permit.**

 Overview of inputs, core services, and outputs for the AI-enabled general manager assist planned as an optional upgrade.
+See [System Overview – Co.work.PLAY Tech Stack](./system_overview.md) for the broader member-facing, operations, and back-office architecture.

 ## Inputs
 - **Cameras:** Fixed-position cameras in public areas for occupancy counts and environmental monitoring (no restrooms/nursing rooms).